0x80/firestore-hooks/README.md

 Simple and typed React hooks for handling Firestore documents.
 Currently it is a more focussed and opinionated abstraction on top of [react-firebase-hooks]().

 Eventually, we will likely extract or reimplement the essential parts of that library, to make this dependency free.

-In my personal experience using Firestore spanning 8 years, I have not needed the other parts of react-firebase-hooks, but if you deem something essential let me know and I will consider supporting it.

 ## Installation